svirant/DonutDongle/README.md

                         //
                         // (RT5x and OSSC may require a repeat of the button combo for the IR signal to send.)

-String const auxpower = "LG"; // AUX8 + Power button sends power off/on via IR Emitter.
+char const auxpower[] = "LG"; // AUX8 + Power button sends power off/on via IR Emitter.
 "LG" OLEX CX is the only one implemented atm.

-uint8_t const legacyOR[] = {1,2,3}; // For Legacy RT5x remote, when gctl = 1, you can use the bottom-most 3 buttons for manual input selection of gscart/gcomp inputs.
-                                    //                         set to input 1, 2, and 3 as default.
-Values can be: 1 - 8, for gscart/gcomp sw1 only at the moment.
-                                    //
-                                    // Use the "Back/Exit" button to re-enable auto switching.
-                                    //
-                                    // ** Only supported on vers 5.x gscart/gcomp switches **
 ```